TobyScogings/TeachableMachine/README.md

 # TeachableMachine

-This is a project part of my educational development.
-It is not representative of me or my current skill level.
+**Note: This is a project part of my educational development.
+It is not representative of me or my current skill level.**

 This is a GitHub Repository for using Teachable Machine with StreamLit cloud.